user3141592/screen-generator/README.md

 #
 # # DESCRIPTION
 #
-# screen-generator start screen and generates screenrcs by only providing window commands or the number of windows.
-It can for instance generate any screenrc defining a grid of <X> lines and <Y> columns.
+# screen-generator start screen and generates screenrcs by only providing window commands and try to optimize the window configuration from the provided command chain.
+It can also do things such as generating any screen grid of <X> lines and <Y> columns.
 #
 # Window commands can be chose by using "-c" flag with a set of commands separated by commas (e.g "bash;watch ls;watch lsblk;tcpdump") or by newlines.
 #